Getting Started with API Gateway and Continuous Deployment (Kong & Jenkins)

 --data "config.claims_to_verify=exp"

-- Client constructs and carries the Token:
+- Client Constructs and Carries Token:

 curl http://localhost:8000/users \